madelinezug/5CMenuTutorial/README.md

 Add a second TableViewController.

-Connect the two with a segue from the tableViewCell of the first TableViewController to the second TableViewController.
+Connect the two with a segue from the first TableViewController to the second TableViewController.

 ###Adding files & code